Adamant-im/adamant-tradebot/README.md

 After installation, you control the bot in secure ADAMANT Messenger chat directly.

-Available commands: ask a bot with `/help` command.
-Read more how to install and use the bot: [marketmaking.app/guides](https://marketmaking.app/guides/).
+Available commands: ask a bot with the `/help` command.
+Read more about installing and using the bot: [marketmaking.app/guides](https://marketmaking.app/guides/).

 We can run market-making for you, see [marketmaking.app/services](https://marketmaking.app/services/).